Course Title: Japanese 4

 Pre-requisite Courses and Assumed Knowledge and Capabilities

-You should have satisfactorily completed the prerequisite Japanese 3 or who have completed 4 or 5 years of Japanese at Secondary school (Years 7-10) in the case of Melbourne.
+You should have satisfactorily completed the prerequisite Japanese 3 LANG1146/LANG1308 or completed 4 or 5 years of Japanese at Secondary school (Years 7-10) in the case of Melbourne.

 This course is not available to students who have completed standard Year 12 Japanese (i.e. Unit 3 and 4) in recent years in Australia.
 Students who completed Year 12 Japanese many years ago with documentary evidence should request a placement interview.